Honeysuckle

 Hardest Hole - # 3

-Honeysuckle feels, above all else, like a course full of promise.
+This new executive golf course feels, above all else, like a course full of promise.
 Because it’s so new, the setting is still taking shape.
 The landscaping is young, the surroundings are open, and the views can feel a little stark for now.
 But that newness also gives the course an unmistakable energy.
 The greens are already rolling beautifully, the bunkers are filled with soft, bright sand, and the ponds still seem fresh and waiting to be filled with balls!
 Everything about Honeysuckle suggests not what it is lacking, but what it is becoming.
-A year from now, in 2027, it will be even more beautiful.
-And that sense of becoming is part of its charm.
+It will get better every time we play it.

-One of Honeysuckle’s best qualities is its constant change in direction.
+One of best qualities the designers instilled is its constant change in direction.
 Only twice do you play the same direction on consecutive holes.
 Unlike a course such as Okeechobee, with its straightforward out-and-back design, Honeysuckle requires you to adjust.
 The wind matters.
 The shape of the tee shot matters.
-Without the typical landscaping present on more mature courses, this directional variable makes every hole play slightly different.
+Without the typical landscaping present on more mature courses, this directional variable makes every hole feel and play different.

-The 3rd may be the toughest hole on the course, thanks to the bunker guarding the entire front of the green.
-But even there, the design gives you something to dream about.
-A mogul at the back can, with the right strike, send the ball feeding back toward the cup.
-It is a difficult hole, yes, but also one that rewards imagination.
-Go ahead, aim a bit long and see what happens!
+Honeysuckle 3 may be the toughest hole on the course, thanks to the bunker guarding the entire front of the green.
+But even there, the design gives you something extra.
+A small mogul on the green's back can, with the right strike, send the ball feeding back toward the cup.
+It's a difficult hole but also one that rewards imagination.
+Go ahead, aim long and see what happens!

-The most challenging stretch is holes 2 through 5, where the length of the holes and the changing directions force you to think carefully about club selection and ball flight on every tee.
-It is a demanding stretch, but never a dull one.
+The most challenging stretch are holes 2 through 5, where the length and the changing directions force you to think carefully about club selection and ball flight on every tee.

-The 5th and 7th offer a similar opportunity.
-On both holes, the green tilts away from a front bunker, offering a chance to use the contour.
+The 5th and 7th offer their own shared challenge.
+On both holes, the green tilts away from a front bunker, providing a chance to use the contour.
 Aim toward the trap, drop the ball on the right spot, and let the slope work in your favor.
 Those are the kinds of shots golfers remember because they make you feel clever, hopeful, and eager to try it again.

-The 6th promises one of the most enjoyable greens on the course.
+The 6th is the most enjoyable greens on the course.
 A ridge and dip through the middle will influence putts no matter where the hole is cut – it’s the green with the most personality.

 And the 9th is a fun finish - the first playing fully over water.
-The picture above shows the wall and the ominous clouds in the back - but good news - I carried the water and we made it home before the rain!
+The picture above shows the wall and the ominous clouds in the back - but good news - I carried the water and we made it home before the rain, so neither me or the ball got wet!

-Golf is full of variables, but one thing feels certain: over the next few years, Honeysuckle is only going to get better.
-It will soften, mature, and be surrounded by homes filled with fellow Villagers hoping to play it often.
-It will get better looking every day (something I for sure can’t say about me!)
+Golf is full of variables, but one thing feels certain - over the next few years, Honeysuckle is only going to get better.
+It will soften, mature, and be surrounded by homes filled with fellow Villagers hoping to play it often. and unlike me, it most certainly will get better looking every day!

 Toughest to Easiest: